Equity, Justice, and Belonging (EJB)

 An Affinity Group is a group of students and faculty linked by a common purpose, ideology, or interest.
 Affinity Groups play a vital role in ensuring an inclusive environment where all are valued, included, and empowered to succeed at White Mountain.
 Affinity Groups can provide a collective voice for students with common interests.
 The Diversity and Inclusion Steering Committee dedicated the 2018-2019 school year to educating the community about the importance of Affinity Groups and surveyed our community for Affinity Groups they felt White Mountain needed.

-Current Affinity Group and Space Offerings
+Current Affinity Group Offerings

 Latine Affinity Group